-- Driver (xx): The Driver module (Fr, Can, Lin) provides the basis for the respective Interface module by facilitating the transmission and the reception of frames via the respective CC.
-Hereby, the Driver is designed to handle multiple CCs of the same type.
-Thus, if an ECU contains for example FlexRay CCs of two different types, two different FlexRay Driver modules are required. - Transceiver Driver (xxTrcv): The various different Transceiver Driver modules (FrTrcv and CanTrcv) provide API functions for controlling the transceiver hardware (i.e., switching the transceivers into special modes (e.g., listen only mode)) and for obtaining diagnostic information from the transceiver hardware (e.g., information about short circuits of the different bus-lines of CAN or information about wakeup events on the bus). - Interface (xxIf): Using the frame-based services provided by the Driver module, the Interface module (FrIf, CanIf, LinIf) facilitates the sending and the reception of protocol data units (PDUs).
-Hereby, multiple PDUs can be packed into a single frame at the sending ECU and have to be extracted again at the receiving ECU4.
+Transceiver Driver (<Net>Trcv): The Transceiver Driver module (i.e., FrTrcv, CanTrcv, LinTrcv, and EthTrcv) provides API functions for controlling the transceiver hardware (i.e., switching the transceivers into special modes (e.g., listen only or low power mode)) and for obtaining diagnostic information from the transceiver hardware (e.g., information about short circuits of the different bus-lines of CAN or information about wake-up events on the network).

+Interface (<Net>If): Using the frame-based services provided by the Driver module, the Interface module (FrIf, CanIf, LinIf, and EthIf) facilitates the sending and the reception of protocol data units (PDUs).
+Hereby, multiple PDUs can be packed into a single frame at the sending ECU and have to be extracted again at the receiving ECU^{5} .
 The point in time when this packing and extracting of PDUs takes place is governed by the temporal scheduling of so-called communication jobs of the FlexRay and the LIN Interface.
 The instant when the frames containing the packed PDUs are handed over to the Driver module for transmission or retrieved from the Driver module upon reception is triggered by communication jobs of the Interface module as well.
 In FlexRay, the schedule of these communication jobs is aligned with the communication schedule, in LIN, the schedule of the LIN Interface module governs the communication schedule on the LIN bus.
 In contrast to this in CAN, the temporal schedule of the PDU transmission is governed by the Com module (see below).
 In FlexRay, each communication job can consist of one or more communication operations, each of these communication operations handling exactly one communication frame (including the PDUs contained in this frame).